craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 #### Alchemical Conjuration
 This rune is commonly applied to containers (*alchemy jug*).
 #### Animation
-This rune provides inert objects the ability to move in simple or complex manners. (*animated shield*).
+This rune provides inert objects the ability to move in simple or complex manners (*animated shield*).
 #### Dimension
 This rune alters the dimension of the internals of the container it is applied to (*bag of devouring, holding, tricks*).
 #### Detection
+This rune allows detection of certain otherwise undetectable things (*see invisibility, detect magic*).
 #### Flight
-(*carpet of flying, boots of levitation, broom of flying*).
+This rune allows flight (*carpet of flying, boots of levitation, broom of flying*).
 #### Illusion
+This rune invokes an illusion of some kind, as specified within the markings of the Rune (*hat of disguise*).
 #### Immobility
+This rune locks the affected outside of physic's reach. (*immovable rod*).
 #### Understanding
+This rune imparts knowledge onto its affected (*helm of comprehend languages*).
 #### Sense
+This rune allows vision of senses beyond a user's typical (*lenses of truesight*).
 #### Spellbind
 Runes of Spellbinding are incredibly difficult to successfully create on existing objects (*staff of power*).
 ### Enhance
 #### Elemental Patches
-(*flame tongue, frost brand*).
+Patches of weave applied to armor, ammunition, and weaponry can invoke the elements to their advantage (*flame tongue, frost brand*).

 #### Physical Patches
 Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in physical attributes (*amulet of health*).

 #### Mental Patches
 Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in mental attributes (*amulet of health*).

 #### Woven Patches
 Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in efficiency (*+1, +2, +3, of slaying,*).
 ### Curse
 #### Attachment
+Some curses bond an unhealthy attachment between the user and the cursed item.

 #### Emotion
+Some curses affect the user's mood.

 #### Vulnerability
+Some curses invoke vulnerability on a user, generally or specifically.

 #### Harm
+Some curses outright harm the user.

 ## Scrolls
 When an enchanter is attempting to capture the effect of a specific spell, they will create a scroll.
+This process takes a variable amount of time, depending on the Grade of equipment they are using and the level of the spell they wish to Scroll.
+One can use the following expression to determine the time such an act would take.

+(3 days^level of spell) / (grade of best equipment where Apprentice is 1)